Integrate Chat Bots In Azure DevOps Extensions - Chat Bot Adoptions

 5. Visual Studio Marketplace Management Portal to publish your extension.

-It redirects to your Azure portal, here we require Resource Group, Web App Bot, App Service, Application insights, and app service plan for bot usage, so create a new resource group by clicking on Add Menu item shown in the below screenshot.
+It redirects to your Azure portal, here we require a Resource Group, Web App Bot, App Service, Application insights, and app service plan for bot usage, so create a new resource group by clicking on Add Menu item shown in the below screenshot.

-Select your valid subscription for a new resource group, valid resource group name and region to publish all your resources in selected data center locations to protect your applications and data from datacenter failures.
+Select your valid subscription for a new resource group, valid resource group name, and region to publish all your resources in selected data center locations to protect your applications and data from data center failures.

 Once validation is passed, click on the Create button as shown in the below screenshot.

-Now Select ‘AI + Machine learning’ option and click on Web App Bot as shown in the below screenshot.
+Now Select the ‘AI + Machine learning’ option and click on Web App Bot as shown in the below screenshot.

 Now Azure PaaS services are created and listed in the below screenshot.